Types of child restraints

 Children 7 years and over

-Children who are 7 years and over may sit in a standard seat with an adult seatbelt, or an approved booster seat/cushion secured with an adult lap-sash seatbelt or an H-Harness.
-Or, they may be in an approved child restraint that is forward-facing with a built-in harness that is properly adjusted and fastened.
+Children who are 7 years and over may sit in a standard seat with an adult seatbelt, or an approved booster seat secured with an adult lap-sash seatbelt.
+They may also remain in an approved child restraint that is forward-facing with a built-in harness that is properly fastened and adjusted.

 In this guide: